cloudxabide/kubernerdes.bak/README.md

 Goal:  to create my own EKS Anywhere environment from bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 - though I am considering Ubuntu Desktop now that I have been "in the ecosystem" for a while) and an Internet connection.
 I want this environment to be completely independent of everything else in my lab.

+Status:  Work in Progress.
+But, it's all there in the AWS Docs - an afternoon and you'll be far enough along to roll out a K8s cluster.
+Also - I am likely going through several iterations of how to name my files appropriately - like incuding K8s version, or node count in the file name.

 ![Kubernerdes Lab](Images/KubernerdesLab.png)

 ## Build THEKUBERNERD Host